C191068/Ali_Khatami_Lottery/README.md

 Here we want the people to enter the lottery(paying some amount) <br>

-We probably want to pick a random winner <br>
+We probably want to pick a random winner and we want this to be verifiably random <br>